Everything You Need to Know About USMLE Step 1, Step 2 CK, and Shelf Exams

 Administered under the joint oversight of the National Board of Medical Examiners and the Federation of State Medical Boards, the USMLE series is designed to evaluate whether medical students are ready to progress from classroom learning to supervised patient care and ultimately independent practice.

-This comprehensive guide breaks down everything you need to know about Step 1, Step 2 CK, and Shelf exams.
-Including structure, content, study strategies, and success tips.
+This comprehensive guide breaks down everything you need to know about Step 1, Step 2 CK, and Shelf exams, including structure, content, study strategies, and tips for success.

 The United States Medical Licensing Examination (USMLE) is a three-step process: